-This online exercise on bank vocabulary looks at and explains the English vocabulary used for both having and using a bank account.
-It's focused on the vocabulary for using both business or personal bank account to pay for things and to take out money.
+This second of three online exercises on bank vocabulary looks at and explains more English vocabulary used for both having and using a bank account.
+The focus in this part is on the vocabulary for using both business or personal bank account to pay for things and to take out money.

 To learn both essential bank vocabulary and the different types and names of bank accounts, do our online exercise on 'English bank vocabulary 1: The essentials'.

-To see vocabulary used when borrowing money from a bank (e.g. loans), do our online exercise on 'English bank vocabulary 3: Using banks and bank accounts'.
+To learn the vocabulary used when borrowing money from a bank (e.g. loans), do our online exercise on 'English bank vocabulary 3: Borrowing money & loans exercise'.

 Exercise: Using a bank account